-The five books in the series each focus on the main plot point with supporting subplots that keep the reader engaged with the entire world of the series in each book.
+The five books in the high fantasy series each focus on the main plot point, that is, which royal family will sit on the iron throne, and the supporting subplots that keep the reader engaged with the entire world of the series in each book.
 Complex plot structures and unforgettable characters make Game of Thrones one of the most widely praised and loved high fantasy series to date.
 Two more books of the series are yet to be published: The Winds of Winter and A Dream of Spring.

 “Night gathers, and now my watch begins.
 It shall not end until my death.
 I shall take no wife, hold no lands, father no children.
 I shall wear no crowns and win no glory.
 I shall live and die at my post.
 I am the sword in the darkness.”George R.R.
 Martin, The Night’s Watch Oath

 3. The Kingkiller Chronicle by Patrick Rothfuss

 The Kingkiller Chronicle spans two books and follows the life of adventurer Kvothe, once a young member of a team of storytellers and musicians, who now runs an inn under a pseudonym name.
 When graced with the appearance of a scribe and new friend at the Inn, Kvothe gets the chance to tell and record the epic, tragic, and heroic story of his life in the book’s magical world.

 The book is a story within a story – Kvothe recounts his adventures in the first person, while the present is written in an omniscient narrative.
 Kvothe’s recounting of tales takes the reader through the fictional world of Temerant and a three-day-long adventure full of wizardry, trust, betrayal, love, and loss across the ‘Four Corners of Civilization.’
 The Kingkiller Chronicle trilogy includes: